-I continue to scroll down my newsfeed and I am taken aback by the fiery twitter threads that include burning Nike gear in protest of the company that is backing a social activist who happens to be an athlete.
-Kaepernick, two years ago, used his athletic platform to antagonize and interrogate the unjust criminal justice system and police brutality by avenue of kneeling for the United States’ national song before football games.
-And now, after being blackballed and bringing a collusion case against the NFL, one of the largest companies in the world is also on the former 49ers’ side of history.
+I continue to scroll down my newsfeed.
+I am taken aback by the fiery twitter threads that include burning Nike gear in protest of the company that is backing a social activist and athlete.
+In 2016, Kaepernick used his athletic platform to antagonize and interrogate the unjust criminal justice system and police brutality by kneeling for the United States’ national anthem before football games.
+And now, after being blackballed and bringing a collusion case against the NFL, one of the largest sports companies in the world is also on the former 49ers’ side of history.

-It’s true international coverage when Ramírez, and other journalists in Spain, can sit across the Atlantic Ocean and have a clearer sense of the purpose of activism through sports (in Kaepernick’s case, football— or, fútbol americano as the hispanic community calls it which, by the way, is not nearly as important here).
-And can show more patriotism to the United States, a country that they may or may not have citizenship in, than the people claiming to do the same through shoe burnings.
+It’s true international coverage when Ramírez, and other journalists in Spain, can sit across the Atlantic Ocean and have a clearer sense of the purpose of activism through sports.
+In fact, it shows more patriotism to the United States than the people claiming to do the same through shoe burnings.
 It is reprehensible that a Nike ad with a slogan that can be applied to any situation is being reduced to arson and a counterprotest.
-Conservatives have confused patriotism with white nationalism and racism and have effectively repackaged KKK cross burnings and the campaign slogan of the sitting US president into burning Nike gear in an overt, yet invisible, misconstruction of how Black activism, or any radical form of community, mobilizes in the United States.
+Many conservatives have confused patriotism with white nationalism and racism.
+And have effectively repackaged KKK cross burnings and the campaign slogan of the sitting US president into burning Nike gear in an overt misconstruction of how Black activism mobilizes in the United States.

 Expressing outrage or attachment to a set of norms by starting fires is one of the oldest tricks in the KKK book that is used as a scare tactic of intimidation to (re)assert authority.
 Usually set on a hill, a burning cross injects religion into racism and vice versa with the goal of reproducing and strengthening white supremacy.
 The same can be said for setting aflame Nike gear.
 Setting fire to paraphernalia that, in some cases, is still being worn, is a damning move that reinvigorates and signifies the matrix of domination that (some) white people insist on maintaining by any means necessary.
 It is irresponsible and dangerous to have racist tendencies and then claim patriotism as an escapegoat.